uvvpavel/sw_avona-1/README.rst

 ============================
-Avona Voice Reference Design
+CES2022 Wake on Keyword Demo
 ============================

-This is the XMOS Avona voice reference design
+This is the low power wake on keyword Avona CES2022 demo.

 ******************
 Supported Hardware
 ******************

-This example is supported on the XCORE-AI-EXPLORER board.
+This demo runs on the Voice Reference Design board (XMS0001).

 *****
 Setup
 *****

-This example requires the xcore_sdk and Amazon Wakeword.
+This example requires the xcore_sdk (demo/ces2022 branch) and Amazon Wakeword.

 Set the environment variable XCORE_SDK_PATH to the root of the xcore_sdk.